DFDLSchemas/GeoNames/README.md

 format, but unparse to another.
 The unparsed output is text, that happens to be well-formed textual XML.

-This schema requires a 2.3.0 version of Daffodil.
-It was created before release of 2.3.0, using a development snapshot.

 Remaining work to be done: A little ETL application needs to be built that drives daffodil to parse the data record by record (using new message-streaming API), aggregate 1000 at a time (say), and unparse into XML output data files